prawees/marmoset_project/README.md

 ### 2. Convert Data into YOLO-Compatible Form

-Convert the dataset annotations into YOLO format (`x_center, y_center, width, height`) in normalized coordinates).
-Ensure the images and labels match correctly for the YOLOv8 model to train on.
+Convert the dataset annotations into YOLO format using deeplabcut2yolo.
+This uses the .json annotation file and .csv and the converted compatible format is saved in "save" path.

 ### 3. Create YAML File

 Create a `output.yaml` file that defines the dataset structure for YOLOv8 training.
-The file should include paths to the training and validation datasets and specify the number of classes and their names.
+The file includes paths to the training and validation datasets, and the number of classes and their names is specified (we use 2 classes : B, W)

 ### 4. Import and Train YOLO Model

-Use the YOLOv8 model from the Ultralytics library for training
+Use the YOLOv8 model from the Ultralytics library for training.

 ### 5. Import Test Dataset

-Prepare a test dataset to evaluate the YOLOv8 model's performance.
-Ensure the test images are correctly formatted and placed in the appropriate directory, such as datasets/marmoset-train/images/test
+Import a test dataset to evaluate the YOLOv8 model by using !wget and !unzip on the test DLC link.

 ### 6. Import SAM Model